KacperOdzimek/SimpleGameEngine/Docs.md

 + all additional object properties
 ```
-If the objects derives from a tiled template, the default object properties will be passed, unless the object instance overrides them.
+If the objects derives from a tiled template, the default object properties will be passed, unless the object instance overrides them
 Example *creator_function*:
 ```
 function creator(args)